Rxzerrrr/qb-glizzygobler/README.md

 Note I got some of this code from qb-burgershot and B1ackBeard#1430.
 Hope you enjoy this!

+Required interior was not made by me (https://www.gta5-mods.com/maps/mlo-legion-hotdog-stand)

 ms-peds is required! (https://github.com/MiddleSkillz/ms-peds)

 This resource is inspired by (https://github.com/DrBlackBeard095/qb-burgershot)